+Americans are obsessed with protecting our credit scores, and many of us will go to great length to keep that number as high as possible.
+But even financial behaviors that don't directly affect your credit score can be a red flag that you are headed towards serious financial issues.
 Liz Weston, personal finance expert and author of "Deal with Your Debt," recommends consumers pay attention to signs that they are getting into financial trouble before it ends up on their credit score -- which can affect their lives for years to come.
 "It is really important to notice that a train is coming down the track," says Weston.
 "By noticing the red flags before your credit score decreases, you can take the financial steps to change your situation while you still have the time and ability to do so."
 Here are five red flags that won't show up on your credit score:

 Taking out payday loans

 It seems that there are payday loan businesses on almost every street corner, television channel and radio advertisements.
 But you should resist the temptation no matter how tough your situation seems because the high interest rates and payment terms typically put people even further in debt.
 "Payday loans are incredibly toxic for your finances.
 Any time you consider getting one, it is a huge red flag that you are off track financially," Weston says.
 "When people get into financial trouble, they often use as many sources that they can to borrow money until they run out of places that will lend to them and then are unable to pay back their loans."
 While borrowing money from friends and family is also a warning sign of trouble to come, pay day loans are a particularly troubling sign.